tud-hri/joan/docs/setup-joan.md

 In the terminal type the following commands in this order (or copy it, and right-click paste in the terminal, `ctrl+v` does not work).
 Perform these commands one-by-one.
 Do not continue to the next command if the previous one returned errors!

-    git remote add upstream-joan https://gitlab.tudelft.nl/tud-cor-hri/joan-framework/joan.git
+    git remote add upstream-joan https://github.com/tud-hri/joan.git
     git fetch upstream-joan
-    git pull upstream-joan develop-joan2.0
+    git pull upstream-joan master

-The last command pulls the latest version of JOAN's `develop-joan2.0` branch.
+The last command pulls the latest version of JOAN's `master` branch.
 Check out your PyCharm editor: you will find all folders and files of the latest JOAN version there:

 ![pycharm-first-joan](imgs/setup-joan-pycharm-first-project.png)

-!!!Note
-   The branch develop-joan2.0 contains the latest version of JOAN 2.0!

 You also need to set your user name and email address for your repository (replace NETID and TUDELFT EMAIL ADDRESS, but lead the quotation marks):